 - Garlic and Ginger contain anti-bacterial and anti-viral properties.
 Use them to flavor any and everything you cook!

 I found this beautiful soup on 101 Cookbooks.
 This is a new website for me and I absolutely love it.
 The photos elicit a calm feeling from me and I adore the rustic touch of it all.
 When I saw this soup, I knew right away I had to try it.
 I made a couple changes, like adding a bit of chicken base, a bit of jalapeno, and leaving off the pea shoots because I didn’t have any.
 But the white pepper broth is so unique and delicately delicious I urge you not to leave this ingredient out.
 You must simply just make a quick trip to the store for some white pepper.
 I also added a bit of cous cous (so nice they named it twice) to make a bit more substantial for my honey; he’s a runner and puts in a lot of miles each week, so it would be quite inconsiderate of me to provide him with a carb-free meal.
+[Tweet “Cous cous cooks so quickly, all you have to do is put some in the bottom of your soup bowl and pour your soup over it.
+Once the soup is cool enough to eat, the cous cous is cooked.”]

 1 TBS coconut oil